To have a functional team, great communication at work is essential.

 After work hours, keep the number of emails you send to employees to a minimum.
 While your communication is likely very important, it can also most probably wait until the following day.

-In an ideal world, people know to power down after work hours and stop checking their emails, but the truth is that most of us are so connected to our jobs and our devices that not checking seems unnatural.
+In a perfect world, people know to power down after work hours and stop checking their emails, but the truth is that most of us are so connected to our jobs and our devices that not checking seems unnatural.

 If you promote a healthy work-life balance, help them make that possible.